coursesAM/APL100W25/README.md

 *Use the last two reference books for practicing problem-solving.
 The notation/development followed in the reference books is very different from that of the main text and our lectures.*

 ## Grading
+A single make-up exam will be arranged for students who miss the minor exam due to medical reasons. **Only medical certificates issued by the IIT Hospital will be accepted.** Best two out of three quizzes will be counted.
+There will be no re-quiz for a missed quiz.

 |Component|Scores| Solutions |
 |:---|:-----|:------:|